Description | By the end of this session, participants will be able to:

 - encourage DEI in your team’s communication, decision-making, and general project management.

-| This session explores how organizations can create an environment where women are treated equitably while helping to drive innovation and sustainable performance. | By the end of this session you will be able to:
+| By the end of this session you will be able to:

 - fully understand implicit bias